Costumes

 In this example, we will make a custom costume for our character's hair that uses Flipped Tainted Lazarus' costume as a base, as this costume is never added to other characters in the game through normal means.

-Next, we'd create an alternate spritesheet based off of resources/gfx/characters/character_009b_lazarus2hair.png
+Next, we'd create an alternate spritesheet based off of resources/gfx/characters/character_009b_lazarus2hair.png, and put that in our costumes suffix files (e.g. costumes_mycharacter).

 XML (REPENTOGON)⚓︎